Dr. Sharon E. Andrews

 Dr. Monica Soukup is an alumna of Augustana, receiving her bachelor's degree with an emphasis in Deaf Education and Elementary Education and her master's degree in Special Education.
 She received an Ed.D. in Curriculum and Instruction from the University of South Dakota.
 She taught in the elementary and secondary grades at the South Dakota School for the Deaf for 23 years.
 While teaching at the SD School for the Deaf, she was involved in additional activities such as the Family Learning Weekends, SDSD Summer Camps, Summer School, and various curriculum committees.
 Her involvement with Deaf individuals also includes her life-long experiences with various family members and friends who are Deaf.
 Her course load at Augustana includes Foundations in Deafness and Culture, ASL 1, ASL 2, Language and Reading Assessment and Instruction of Deaf and Hard of Hearing Students, Curriculum and Instruction of Deaf and Hard of Hearing Students, and supervision of practicum and student teachers.
 In addition to teaching, she has worked with her colleagues and other members from the Deaf community to plan the Midwest Conference on Deaf Education and serves as the program's Certification Officer.
 She collaborates with the South Dakota School for the Deaf outreach consultants by participating and encouraging Augustana students to participate in social gatherings for deaf and hard of hearing youth and their families.
 Her areas of research and interest include language and literacy development of Deaf and Hard of Hearing Students, Deaf and Hard of Hearing students who have additional disabilities, Curriculum Based Assessment, and creating enriching educational environments for deaf and hard of hearing students using the Circle of Courage model.

-Professor Carmen Steen is a 1991 graduate of Augustana College, receiving her bachelor's degree with an emphasis in Deaf Education and Elementary Education.
-She teaches courses in American Sign Language, Fingerspelling and Special Topics.
+Professor Carmen Steen is a 1991 graduate of Augustana College, receiving her bachelor's degree in Deaf Education and Elementary Education.
+She teaches courses in American Sign Language.
+Carmen is also responsible for the SLPI (Sign Language Proficiency Interview).
 She received her M.A. in Education from the University of Sioux Falls.
-Prior to coming to Augustana, she taught elementary students at the SD School for the Deaf (SDSD) for 17 years.
+Prior to coming to Augustana, she taught at the SD School for the Deaf (SDSD) for 17 years.
 While at SDSD, she served on several committees and brought programs such as the Shared Reading Project and the Sign Language Proficiency Interview to campus.
-She holds certification in interpreting including NAD level 5 and EIPA level 4.8 and has been interpreting in the Sioux Falls community for more than 20 years.
-In addition to teaching, Professor Steen is the Coordinator for the Summer Enrichment Program which brings together Deaf and Hard of Hearing children from the Sioux Falls area for 4 weeks each summer.
+She holds certification in interpreting including NAD level 5 and EIPA level 4.8 and has been interpreting in the Sioux Falls community for more than 25 years and has been a Video Relay Service Interpreter for over 10 years.
+In addition to teaching, Professor Steen is the Coordinator for the Summer Enrichment Program which brings together Deaf and Hard of Hearing children from the Sioux Falls area for 4 weeks each summer and is the Coordinator for the Shared Reading Project at the SD School for the Deaf.

 Dr. Steve Van Bockern